-Ladder formed trellises are the second topic discussed in FassadenGrün's area special systems.
-In comparison to classic structures, these trellises have more horizontal laths than vertical ones.
+'Ladder' trellises are one of our special-form wooden systems.
+In contrast to the classic wooden trellis, these have more horizontal laths than vertical ones.
 These trellises are seldom chosen, because of the 'ladder effect' that can be burglar-friendly.
-With the help of the following examples, you will eventually be able to plan and build these trellises yourself.
+With the help of the following examples, you can plan and build these trellises yourself.
 We have all the required mounts and fasteners for such a trellis.

 These trellises emphasise the width of a building, not the height.
 Sometimes they are used for that design reason.
-They are practical for climbing plants such as grapevines, whose shoots work their way up step by step and tier by tier, as they do on wire frames.
-This is also true for roses, which flower better when the shoot are lead horizontally.
+They are practical for climbing plants such as grapevines, whose shoots work their way up, step by step and tier by tier, as they do on wire frames.
+This is also true for roses, which flower better when they are trellised horizontally.
 These trellises can have protruding laths or a closed frame.
-An intermediate form between the 'ladder' and the fan trellis is possible by slanting the vertical axes you take a step towards "Fan trellises".
+An intermediate form between the 'ladder' and the fan trellis is possible by slanting the vertical axes.